 If one can get past the hipster stereotypes and yuppie jokes, it all actually begins to look very impressive.
-Portland’s owes much of its rise to decades of politically left-leaning politics and an unusually strong sense of regionalism that can at times reach almost ethnocentric levels of pride.
+Portland owes much of its rise to decades of politically left-leaning politics and an unusually strong sense of regionalism that can, at times, reach almost ethnocentric levels of pride.
 Such an environment inspires as much snobbery as it does social egalitarianism and environmental stewardship.

 Portland was originally founded by two New-Englanders who were very eager to create political institutions that make a working-class income something not only of pride, but of financial feasibility.
-Author Colin Woodard’s book American Nations, a book that examines migratory patterns and cultural attitudes of different corners of the United States, places Portland in a region known that he calls “the left coast,” a section of America’s west coast that is politically liberal but also highly individualistic.
+Author Colin Woodard’s book American Nations, a book that examines migratory patterns and cultural attitudes of different corners of the United States, places Portland in a region that he calls “the left coast” —a section of America’s west coast that is politically pro-government but also highly individualistic.

 Show at the Crystal Ballroom on Burnside

 Portland’s openness and individuality, however, did not always create tolerance.
 It, along with the rest of Oregon, used to have sundown laws, which permitted the harassment and murder of people of color after sunset.
-It even briefly served as a major meeting place for high officials of the klu klux klan.
-Stranger still, many bars in early downtown Portland were connected to a series of trapped-doors and tunnel networks designed to kidnap unsuspecting mountain men and sell them into slavery aboard Asia-bound cargo ships.
+It even briefly served as a major meeting place for high officials of the Klu Klux Klan.
+Stranger still, many bars in early downtown Portland were connected to a series of trapped-doors and tunnel networks supposedly designed to kidnap unsuspecting mountain men and sell them into slavery aboard Asia-bound cargo ships.

-If you combine that with the hippie movement gaining much ground in Portland and nearby Eugene in the sixties, the city’s commitments towards higher living standards for citizens did much to push trends such as organic food and recycling into mainstream American culture.
-Such priorities are also why Portland’s Public Schools (PPS) is still one of the best-funded inner-city school districts in the United States. (although this may have more to do with high property taxes compensating for Oregon lacking a sales tax.)
+Influenced by the hippie movement, which gained much ground in Portland and nearby Eugene in the 60’s, the city’s commitment towards higher living standards for citizens did much to push trends such as organic food and recycling into mainstream American culture.
+Such priorities are also why Portland Public Schools (PPS) is still one of the best-funded inner-city school districts in the United States.
+(Although this has much to do with high property taxes compensating for Oregon lacking of a sales tax.)